 His reply was true to his character, full of empathy and understanding.
-It took him most of the day to process the information but remembered his dear friend with fond memories of their first meeting on K2 in 2008 and their encounters during their climb on Nanga Parbat in 2011.
+It took him most of the day to process the information.
+But he remembered his dear friend with fond memories of their first meeting on K2 in 2008 and their encounters during their climb on Nanga Parbat in 2011.

 Life on K2 For Fredrik Sträng

-Those who are familiar with Fredrik know he is direct, takes life as it comes and everything he does, he turns into an experience.
-Life on K2 so far, and on every other mountain he has been on, has been full of experiences he makes it a point to feel and take in so that in the future, he can’t ever say he was caught up in something else and barely remembers what it was like to live on the mountain and be among the elements.
+Those who are familiar with Fredrik know he is direct.
+He takes life as it comes and everything he does, he turns into an experience.
+Life on K2 so far has been full of experiences.
+He makes it a point to feel and take them in so that in the future, he can’t ever say he was caught up in something else and barely remembers what it was like to live on the mountain and be among the elements.

 It’s a humble experience being part of an 8,000 m. expedition if you indulge in it completely, leaving your life back home behind you, not worrying about bills, what rating the newest blockbuster movie got and the incomprehensible “FOMO” (fear of missing out) syndrome that is way too present.
 I just need to raise my head when I look out from my 2,5 square meter big “home” = tent every morning and I see two giant, incomparable massive rocks that rise to the sky.
 Surprisingly enough, there are people on expeditions like this that don’t see this.
 They are too busy working on their updates.

-Life at Base Camp is simple, consisting of the smaller things in life where Fredrik starts his morning with some meditation and breathing exercises in between putting on his clothes before a 50 m. trip to the toilet tent.
-On his return, he rations out his water intake for the morning and takes his much-needed supplement pills to compensate for the lack of fresh fruits and vegetables, and frankly food in general, that is available to climbers on K2 and on many isolated mountain environments.
+Life at Base Camp is simple and consists of the smaller things in life.
+Fredrik starts his morning with some meditation and breathing exercises in between putting on his clothes before a 50 m. trip to the toilet tent.
+On his return, he rations out his water intake for the morning.
+Then, he takes his much-needed supplement pills to compensate for the lack of fresh fruits and vegetables that are available to climbers on K2 and on many isolated mountain environments.

-But at the same time, Base Camp in 2017 is a much stranger place than he is used to, full of technology and drones flying around – he says, it is not the circus that Everest hosts each year, but still, it’s a strange change.
+But at the same time, Base Camp in 2017 is a much stranger place than he is used to.
+He says it’s full of technology and drones flying around.
+It is not the circus that Everest hosts each year, but still, it’s a strange change.

-Fredrik’s updates remain captivating, and by captivating, I mean in the sense where he explains from the smallest to the more substantial experiences he has on the mountain with great detail, leaving you always a part of his world so high up in a place where he is technically as isolated as he can be from the rest of society.
+Fredrik’s updates remain captivating.
+He explains from the smallest to the more substantial experiences he has on the mountain with great detail, leaving you always a part of his world, so high up in a place where he is technically as isolated as he can be from the rest of society.
 He says,

 Has K2’s Bottleneck Serac Collapsed?

-According to Sträng, he is excited to venture past C-2 toward C-3 and discover for himself whether the rumors of the changes above C-2 are true; rumors of the collapse of the bottleneck serac that would make it less treacherous to climb the route and the changes to the location of C-3.
+According to Sträng, he is excited to venture past C-2 toward C-3 and discover for himself whether the rumors of the changes above C-2 are true.
+These rumors talk of the collapse of the bottleneck serac, which would make it less treacherous to climb the route and the changes to the location of C-3.
 With avalanches having wiped out the original Camp 3 various times over the years, climbers and expedition companies are preferring to place their C-3 just below the original site.